nazianafis/nazianafis/README.md

 <!-- <img src="https://github.com/kogisin/kogisin/blob/main/gifs/hi.gif" width="35px"></h3> -->

-😎 I’m pursuing M.Tech in Computer Science with specialization in AI. <br />
+😎 I’m pursuing M.Tech in Computer Science with a specialization in AI. <br />
 🤖 Within Machine Learning, I'm passionate about Natural Language Processing  <br />
 and the domain of AI creativity. <br />
 🔓 I'm also interested in research on AI interpretability and explainability.